Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             codon need to be assigned, please use space to separate them.
 Default is ATG.
       --stop_codon STOP_CODON [STOP_CODON ...], -oc STOP_CODON [STOP_CODON ...]
-                            The types of stop coden.
+                            The types of stop codon.
 If multiple types of stop codon need to be assigned, please use space to separate them.
 Default is TTA TAG TGA.
       --min_rbs_distance MIN_RBS_DISTANCE, -mr MIN_RBS_DISTANCE